whoiscaio/calculator-app/README.md

 ### Get Started

-In order to get started, you need to make sure you have [SASS](https://sass-lang.com/) on your machine, if you dont you can run on your bash:
+In order to get started you need to make sure you have [SASS](https://sass-lang.com/) on your machine, if you dont you can run on your bash:

+**Obs:** Your can skip this step if you don't want to deal with the SASS files.

 ```bash
 $ npm install sass -g